Not yet determined

 From the reporting year 2006, the KOSTRA-questionnaire for cost coverage is changed.
 This is done to obtain figures for the municipalities' income from fees, and the fee calculation basis for the areas that are subjected to the principles for full cost.
 The reason for the changes is that the previous key figure calculations partly were based on data with origin in the reported annual accounts, and partly based on data reported in the form for cost coverage.
 Due to the different ways to organise the municipal services (e. g. intermunicipal cooperation, municipal undertaking), it is not possible to find all the data needed in the annual accounts form the municipalities.

 Possible errors may arise during the revision process.
-It is a necessary quality-assuring tool, but errors and uncertainty may also arise because of the process.
+It is a necessary quality-assuring tool, but errors and uncertainty may also arise because of "over-editing" in the process.
 In particular, this applies to instances where previously reported material is imputated for non-reported data in the current year, but also other alterations to the material during the process.

 The statistics of individual wastewater treatment plants (less than 50 pe) is often more uncertain compared to wastewater treatment plants equal ot or larger than 50 pe.